 Austria

-Set in central Europe, Austria conjures up images of the mighty Grossglockner mountain and glamourous Alpine ski resorts surrounded by pristine pistes and aquamarine lakes.
+Austria is set in central Europe.
+It conjures up images of the mighty Gross Glockner mountain and glamorous Alpine ski resorts surrounded by pristine pistes and aquamarine lakes.
 However, the country’s breathtaking nature only tells a small part of the story.
 With residents like Mozart, Freud, and other legendary figures playing an important role in developing the world we know today, the country is also blessed with a rich heritage.

 From the quaint, cobbled streets of timeless Innsbruck with its famous Golden Roof, to the enthralling Vienna Staatsoper, one of the most famous opera an ballet venues in the world, the historical choices are as diverse as they are seductive.
 The longstanding ‘Kaffeehaus kultur’ and the country’s delectable strudels, schnitzels and beer are enough reason to visit, alone.
 Chic, world-class cities are packed with spectacular modern and contemporary art galleries and a multitude of entertainment opportunities.